Dot50Cal/JRE-Spotify-Download/README.md

 # Technical Details:

-As of 10-31-2023, the scrips you should use are:
+As of 10-31-2023, the scripts you should use are:

 | Quality | JRE Script 1 | JRE Script 2 | JRE Script 3 |
 | :---    | ------------ | ------------ | --------     |